 Not sure that anything else really makes sense!

 p.s. going to put some useful graphics on a separate page in the brand-new NTE section of the blog.
 Also, some useful resources, helpful quotes.
 Off the top I do highly recommend Pauline Schneider's documentary Going Dark.
 30 minutes long.
-Very, very well done.
+Very, very well done. (later note: NTE-related postings & resources can be found collected up in this posting.)

 p.p.s. the Dalai Lama says that kindness alone could be our religion.
 No churches, no dogma, no fighting over who believes what.
 Just kindness.
 Many quotations from him here.